suchipi/suchipi-match-inline-snapshot/README.md

 - `isAllowedToChangeSnapshots` (boolean, default true): Whether `matchInlineSnapshot` is allowed to change snapshot content on disk at all, for any reason.
 - `fsDelegate` (object): Object containing filesystem functions which will be used to update snapshots.
 See "FsDelegate" heading below for more info.
 - `sourceMaps` (object): Object which you can add source maps onto in order to make snapshots work in TypeScript files and etc.
+- `serializers` (Array of Functions): Transforms to pass the input value through in order to arrive at the final snapshot format.

 ### `FsDelegate` (Type)